SparkPost/github-action-tester-python/README.md

 This repository contains a simple GitHub Action which allows you to run a shell-script every time an event occurs within your repository.

+This is a Python3-flavored hard fork of https://github.com/skx/github-action-tester, which is really more Go-flavored.

 * [GitHub Action for Running tests](#github-action-for-running-tests)
   * [Overview](#overview)
   * [Enabling the action](#enabling-the-action)